Marketing strategy: Vision and mission statements

 The vision and mission address the second central question, 'Where are we going?'
-At the conclusion of the research and analysis stage, the firm will typically review its vision statement, mission statement and, if necessary, devise a new vision and mission for the outlook period.
-At this stage, the firm will also devise a generic competitive strategy as the basis for maintaining a sustainable competitive advantage for the forthcoming planning period.
+At the conclusion of the research and analysis stage, the firm typically reviews its vision statement, mission statement and, if necessary, develops new ones for the outlook period.
+At this stage, the firm also formulates a generic competitive strategy to serve as the basis for maintaining a sustainable competitive advantage during the forthcoming planning period.

 A vision statement is a realistic, long-term future scenario for the organization.
 (Vision statements should not be confused with slogans or mottos.)
 It is a "clearly articulated statement of the business scope."
 A strong vision statement typically includes the following: